DataDog/dd-trace-dotnet/docs/development/AutomaticInstrumentation.md

       CallTargetState OnMethodBegin<TTarget, TArg1, TArg2>(ref TArg1 arg1, ref TArg2);
       CallTargetState OnMethodBegin<TTarget, TArg1, TArg2, ...>(ref TArg1 arg1, ref TArg2, ...)
 ```
+The last four signatures are for static classes.

-> For performance reasons, it is recommended to use the `ref` keyword in front of the arguments after the instance one.
+> For performance reasons, it is recommended to use the `ref` or `in` (if there's no need to edit the argument) keyword in front of the arguments after the instance one.

 ##### `OnMethodEnd`